jnktsj/APPSR/README.md

       '~' * [read_length]

-Note that `~` is in the ASCII 126, which is the highest printable letter in the ASCII code.
+Note that `~` is in the ASCII 126, which is the highest printable character in the ASCII code.

 ## Examples